MileHacker Logo

 • Historical Districts and Architecture:

-N'Djamena's architecture has a mix from colonial times-era plus up-to-date structures.
+N'Djamena's architecture has a mix of colonial-era along with current structures.
 A stroll through older sections delivers a sense of the city’s historical strata.

 • Religious and Spiritual Sites:

-Grand Mosque and The basilica of The Church of our lady of Peace serve as testaments to the Islamic faith and Christian presence, respectively.
+Grand Mosque and The basilica of Our Lady of Peace serve as testaments to the Islamic faith and Christian presence, respectively.

 Place de la Nation (National Square) features monuments commemorating Chad's history and independence.
 It frequently serves as a site for national celebrations.